jnozzi/cocoadev.com/markdown/SetADateForAnAppToExpire.md

 *No, this is a bad idea.
 Honest users who somehow managed to mess up the file will be insulted, and determined pirates who wanted to keep using the software without paying will just be spurred on by the challenge.
 Never accuse your user of anything, whether or not he has actually done it.
 Unless you live inside the Disney version of Pinocchio, being told of their lies isn't going to shame them into going legit.
 Using expiring licenses is probably the tightest you're going to get your secruity without shooting yourself in the foot.*

 **What are you referring to when saying �this is a bad idea�? only bringing up the requester, or the entire scheme?
 As a user I generelly do not bother trying out software if it means that I need to enter my email address to get sent an expiring license.
-General/OmniGroup may get away with it due to their great reputation, but I'm not sure it'll benefit Joe Random Coder!?!**
+OmniGroup may get away with it due to their great reputation, but I'm not sure it'll benefit Joe Random Coder!?!**

 ----

-Note added, January 2006: There is copious further discussion of software licensing security schemes in General/SoftwareSerializationPiracyDiscussion
+Note added, January 2006: There is copious further discussion of software licensing security schemes in SoftwareSerializationPiracyDiscussion